petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints-elements-reference.md

 ### Boost Proximity

 Boost contents in closer proximity to the search user with a Gaussian function.

+The Boost Proximity element uses the [Ipstack](https://ipstack.com) service to boost search results closer to a user's location, as marked by a [geopoint](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/geo-point.html) field in the document.

+A search document must have a [geopoint field](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/geo-point.html) to work with the Ipstack service and the Boost Proximity Element.
+Liferay includes compatible Geolocation fields that you can add as a Custom Field to existing assets.

-Additional setup is required.
-See [Personalizing the Search Experience](./personalizing-the-search-experience.md) for details.
+See [Personalizing the Search Experience](./personalizing-the-search-experience.md) for details on setting up the IPStack service, using a custom geolocation field, and adding the Boost Proximity element to a Blueprint.

 ### Boost Tagged Contents